hpaluch/gae-imagegallery-django/README.md

 This projet aims to create web image gallery deployable to Google App Engine using Django-nonrel framework.

-__NOTE: this project is NON-working and INCOMPLETE__
+__NOTE: this project is NON-working and INCOMPLETE.
+So far it displays "It Worked!" page.__

-However if you want setup your own Django-nonrel application for GAE these instructions would be usefull...
+However if you want setup your own Django-nonrel application for GAE these instructions would be useful...

 Setup
 -----